kausthubh-coder/shru/docs/test-app.md

 - Open logs (top-right) to see events
 - Tool logs print as `[tool:start|done|error]` along with a request id (rid) and elapsed time.
 Action mapping logs print `[act:start|map|done|error]` and the final `editor.createShape` payload.
 - Use “Show Context” to inspect the exact JSON `view_context` and the viewport screenshot sent to the model (helpers in `lib/viewContext.ts`, sender prefers `services/context/index.ts` with a fallback to `services/autoContext.ts`)
-- In the Notes tab, paste a sample YAML (see `docs/notes.md`) and click Apply to render.
+- In the Notes tab, paste a sample YAML into the YAML editor and click Apply to render.
 Use “Hide YAML” to focus on the lesson view.
 - Use “Show Calls” to see every tool call with name, rid, timing, and errors
 - In the Code tab, pick a language from the dropdown and press Run.
 Output appears in the Output panel below the editor.
 Currently Run supports Python only.
  - Dev Controls: select microphone/speaker devices, adjust VAD eagerness, toggle push‑to‑talk, and play a test tone.